Jordaaan05/mcd-kvs-simulator/readme.md

 # This is a work in progress recreation of the McDonald's KVS (Kitchen Video System).

 To run the program, first run 'node .' in the kvs-backend directory, and then run 'npm start' in the kvs-frontend directory.
+When running, first go to the admin page and press the three add all/import buttons to populate the database, this is also the current method of creating orders.
+This is soon to change.

 This is a very much work in progress project.